Magnetotransport of Functional Oxide Heterostructures Affected by Spin-Orbit Coupling: A Tale of Two-Dimensional Systems: Magnetotransport in Multiband Systems in the Clean Limit

 where $e$ is the elementary electric charge.\cite{Boykin1995,Tomczak2009,Boykin2010}

-As the coordinate operator is assumed to be diagonal (\cref{eq:coordinate_operator}), the effect of a homogeneous external magnetic field on the orbital degrees of freedom is given purely in terms of the Peierls phase.\cite{Peierls1933,Luttinger1951} No further parameters enter the model description.\cite{Foreman2002,Boykin2010a} In general, the Hamiltonian will then not commute with the lattice translation operators $\T_{\vec{R}_j}$, because of the real space dependence of the vector potential.
+As the coordinate operator (\cref{eq:coordinate_operator}) is assumed to be diagonal, the effect of a homogeneous external magnetic field on the orbital degrees of freedom is given purely in terms of the Peierls phase.\cite{Peierls1933,Luttinger1951} No further parameters enter the model description.\cite{Foreman2002,Boykin2010a} In general, the Hamiltonian will then not commute with the lattice translation operators $\T_{\vec{R}_j}$, because of the real space dependence of the vector potential.
 For a homogeneous external magnetic field with rational flux $p/q$ per \TwoD unit cell, in units of the magnetic flux quantum $\varPhi_0=h/e$, translation symmetry can be restored by introducing magnetic translation operators $\T_{\vec{R}_j}^\mathrm{M}$.\cite{Zak1964,Zak1964a,Brown1964} Those are a combination of a gauge transformation and a lattice translation.
 They do not commute with each other except if transporting a particle to the opposite corner of a parallelogram penetrated by an integer number of magnetic flux quanta.
-The smallest such parallelogram with a non-vanishing area is the so-called magnetic unit cell, which is a $q$ times enlarged version of the lattice unit cell, so that it is penetrated by an integer number~$p$ of magnetic flux quanta.
+The smallest such parallelogram with a nonvanishing area is the so-called magnetic unit cell, which is a $q$ times enlarged version of the lattice unit cell, so that it is penetrated by an integer number~$p$ of magnetic flux quanta.
 Here and in the following $p$ and $q$ are assumed to be coprime integers.

 The quantum numbers of the commuting magnetic translation operators are good quantum numbers to characterize the eigenstates of the Hamiltonian.
 They replace the lattice momenta of the translation invariant system, resulting again in a Hamiltonian in reciprocal space of the form of \cref{eq:hamiltonian}, where $\mu$, $\nu$ now label the states in a magnetic unit cell.
-From a band perspective the enlargement of the unit cell to a magnetic one leads to a splitting of each of the initial dispersion relations without field into $q$ magnetic Bloch bands (so-called Hofstadter bands) with each of them containing only a fraction $1/q$ of the states of the original bands.\cite{Hofstadter1976}
+From a band perspective, the enlargement of the unit cell to a magnetic one leads to a splitting of each of the initial dispersion relations without field into $q$ magnetic Bloch bands (so-called Hofstadter bands).
+Each of the Hofstadter bands contains only a fraction $1/q$ of the states of the original bands.\cite{Hofstadter1976}

 Under applied magnetic field the matrix elements of the current operator in the eigenbasis of the Hamiltonian, as appearing in \cref{eq:kubo_conductivity_dc}, have the same $q$-fold degeneracy in the magnetic BZ as the eigenvalues.\cite{Hofstadter1976} The integral over $\vec{k}$ must therefore in the magnetic case only be taken over a reduced part of the magnetic BZ.\cite{Chang1996,Arai2011,Mugel2017}